-Japan Government Approves $92 Bn Extra Budget
+Japan government approves $92 bn extra budget

-The hoped-for lift to the Economy is also aimed at boosting Prime Minister Shigeru Ishiba's popularity after a gaffe-riddled start.
+The hoped-for lift to the Economy is also aimed at boosting Prime Minister Shigeru Ishiba's popularity after a gaffe-riddled start including an embarrassing video of him eating.

 The extra budget approved by the cabinet is worth 13.9 trillion yen ($92 billion) and is expected to be approved in parliament by the end of the year.